 Watch, listen, and learn.

-A practicing physician in the state of Oregon, Dr. Charles Bentz has experienced the legalization of physician assisted suicide (PAS), first-hand.
+A practicing physician in the state of Oregon, Dr. Charles Bentz has experienced the legalization of doctor assisted suicide (DAS), first-hand.
 Having cared for patients nearing the end of life or suffering from terminal conditions, he’s received requests from patients for physician assisted suicide.
 Sharing his knowledge and personal experience with PAS, we will come to understand the reality and ramifications of this practice.